-The Company's risks profile has remained constant over the previous year; in both 2020 and 2019, the risk, with the submodule of catastrophic credit and surety risk due to recession risk, which is charged to Solunion for 100% of the premium underwritten, contributing the most..
+The Company's risks profile has remained constant over the previous year; in both 2021 and 2020, the risk with the greatest impact is Non-Life Underwriting, with the submodule of catastrophic credit and surety risk due to recession risk, which is charged to Solunion for 100% of the premium underwritten, contributing the most in 2021.
+However, in 2020, the sub-module with the highest impact was the premium and reserve risk.